8 Tips for a Successful Software Technology Rollout

-When considering a new software for your organization, there’s one major thing to keep in mind: your approach to rolling it out will be a major factor in your company’s success with the new solution.
+When considering a new software for your organization, there’s one major thing to keep in mind: this software rollout will be a major factor in your company’s success with the new solution.
 You only have one shot to launch this technology, and when you’ve invested considerable time into the purchase process, you want the rollout to go smoothly.

-Thankfully, this is easily avoidable with a thorough, well-planned roll-out.
-To help you execute this in your own organization, we’ve compiled the following list of best practices from CRE thought leaders.
-These insights were captured at our customer conference, Accelerate.
+Thankfully, this is easily avoidable with a thorough, well-planned technology rollout.
+To help you execute this in your own organization, we’ve compiled the following list of best practices from commercial real estate thought leaders.

 The most successful implementations are those with objectives that are clearly defined from the outset.
 “Having defined objectives about what makes any implementation or conversion a success is really important,” says Robert Palmer, Senior Vice President at Kilroy Realty.

-During the planning process CRE firms should challenge themselves to focus on understanding the true needs of the organization and how to address them in the easiest way possible, rather than building upon the established, outdated business practices that you’re comfortable with.
+During the planning process commercial real estate firms should challenge themselves to focus on understanding the true needs of the organization and how to address them in the easiest way possible, rather than building upon the established, outdated business practices that you’re comfortable with.

 “Scrap your old reports, forget about them,” Palmer says as an example.
 “Go get the whiteboard out and focus on what your needs are.
 Sometimes you need that vision to work a little bit backwards.”

-From accounting software systems to leasing and asset management platforms and everything in between, there are numerous technology solutions that a CRE firm will require at any one time to aggregate critical business data.
+From accounting software systems to leasing and asset management platforms and everything in between, there are numerous technology solutions that a commercial real estate firm will require at any one time to aggregate critical business data.
 The most important part?
 Marrying these systems together to give your organization a single, complete and actionable platform.

 Bill Murphy, Chief Technology Officer at Blackstone, says that companies spend a lot of money on best-of-breed data systems, but often neglect how they connect.
 “Your data environment is like a bunch of lego blocks so you need to make sure they fit together,” he explains.